Landsberg Prison

 The prison was used by the Allied powers during the Occupation of Germany for holding Nazi War Criminals.
-In 1946, General Joseph T. McNarney, commander in chief of U.S. Forces of Occupation in Germany, renamed Landsberg War Criminal Prison Nr.
-1.
+In 1946, General Joseph T. McNarney, commander in chief of U.S. Forces of Occupation in Germany, renamed Landsberg War Criminal Prison No. 1.

 The Americans closed the war crimes facility in 1958.
 Full control of the prison was then handed over to the Federal Republic of Germany.
 Landsberg is now maintained by the Prison Service of the Bavarian Ministry of Justice.